-Tarlochan Sidhu is the Dean of Engineering and Applied Science at the University of Ontario Institute of Technology.
+Tarlochan Sidhu is the former Dean of Engineering and Applied Science at Ontario Tech University.
 Prior to joining the university he served as Chair of the Department of Electrical and Computer Engineering at Western University.

 Wit Siemieniuk

 I have never really stopped to think, "if I had my career to do all over again would I do the same thing?"
 How much was pure luck, how much was hard work, and how much was a bit of both?
 What would I want to know now, and what if anything could be of use to you?